Smithsonian/dpo-packrat/docs/content/admin/_index.md

 3. Supply a Value (and Label, when appropriate)

 These metadata fields will be persisted to Packrat and transmitted to EDAN when "Create" is clicked.

+### Metrics

+The **Admin → Metrics** page reports preservation statistics for a chosen date range — objects and TB preserved (with the non-DPO subset), active non-DPO users, and scene content published/updated — for on-demand questions and quarterly reporting.
+It is available to administrators and tools users.

+Pick a start and end date (or use the **This Quarter / Last Quarter / Year to Date / Last 12 Months** presets), choose a granularity, and click **Run** to see range and cumulative tiles, per-period charts, and CSV / JSON export.

+For the metric definitions, the DPO/non-DPO configuration, and the underlying `GET /api/metrics` REST endpoint, see the [Metrics guide](../guides/GUIDE_SYSTEM_METRICS.md).

 Below is an additional set of metadata Names that have special meaning for EDAN.
 This [very thorough list of terms](http://dev.3d.api.si.edu/resources/terms.pdf) may help guide data entry here.